rindPHI/isla/README.md

 ISLa: Input Specification Language
 ==================================

-ISLa is a specification language for constraints on complex structured inputs conforming to a given, context-free grammar.
-It contains the language of SMT (z3) formulas as an island language, and adds the power of structural quantifiers over derivation trees on top.
-ISLa supports universal and existential quantifiers as well as structural predicates (e.g., "occurs before").
-Its generation mechanism uses feedback from z3 to solve atomic "semantic" formulas, and constructive insertion for eliminating existential quantifiers.
-Universal quantifiers and structural predicates are treated by a deterministic, heuristic breath-first search.
+ISLa is a grammar-aware String constraint solver with its own specification language.
+The language is a superset of SMT-LIB for String constraints,, and adds the power of structural quantifiers over derivation trees on top.
+ISLa supports universal and existential quantifiers as well as structural (e.g., "occurs before") and semantic (e.g., "is a checksum") predicates.
+Its generation mechanism uses feedback from Z3 to solve SMT-LIB formulas, and constructive insertion for eliminating existential quantifiers.
+Universal quantifiers and structural predicates are solved by a deterministic, heuristic-based search (with a configurable cost function).

 ## Example